christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Galata in Classical Anatolia was settled by the Gauls.
 Galatia bordered the Bosphorus, and Julius Caesar/Asander was king of this region.
-The king of Galatia during this time was Asander's brother-in-law Amyntas of Galatia who ruled an area that stretched into India under the alias Amyntas Nikator.
+The king of Galatia during this time was Ptolemy X Alexander II/Asander/Julius Caesars's son (Caesarion?)
+Amyntas of Galatia who ruled an area that stretched into India under the alias Amyntas Nikator.